meltano/handbook/src/_engineering/guilds/index.md

 Each Guild will be responsible for their own rituals, but some general expectations are set below:

-- A 30 min recurring meeting in the Team Google Cal.
+- A 30 min recurring meeting in the "Team Meetings" Google Calendar.
   - Can be cancelled if everything is done async.
 - GitHub project board that can be managed / updated async.
 - A set of Github labels to tag issues with.